wp-plugins/youtube-video-sitemap-generator/README.txt

 == Installation ==

-1. Upload `` to the `/wp-content/plugins/` directory or install via the plugin repository.
+1. Upload `Youtube Video Sitemap generator` to the `/wp-content/plugins/` directory or install via the plugin repository.
 2. Activate the plugin through the "Plugins" menu in WordPress.